 - Harsher and longer fire seasons

 Mallee Climate Projections 2019 (updated 19/02/2020) (PDF, 1.5 MB)

 On 24 February 2020, Mildura Rural City Council became the 30th Local Government in Victoria, and the 94th in Australia, to declare a climate emergency.

 Council declared we are in a state of climate change emergency requiring urgent action by all levels of government and passed a motion to:

-- Write to all State and Federal parliamentarians whose offices lie within the MRCC municipal boundaries, and to the Prime Minister, the federal Opposition Leader and the Victorian Premier, expressing our position on the climate emergency (completed);
+- Write to all State and Federal parliamentarians whose offices lie within the MRCC municipal boundaries, and to the Prime Minister, the federal Opposition Leader and the Victorian Premier, expressing our position on the climate emergency (COMPLETED);

-Climate Emergency Reference Group
+Climate Emergency Community Advisory Group

 The group is responsible for guiding the development, facilitation and implementation of a Climate Emergency Plan containing community-owned climate change mitigation and adaptation strategies.
 The group is made up of seven community members and two Council officers.